opyapeus/psimp/README.md

 This is an attempt to extract PureScript's CoreImp AST for dynamically typed imperative languages.

-I made this based on a past [coreimp works](https://github.com/purescript/purescript/tree/core-imp/src/Language/PureScript/CoreImp)
+It is based on a past [coreimp work](https://github.com/purescript/purescript/tree/core-imp/src/Language/PureScript/CoreImp)

-The design principle of this is to provide a simpler [AST](./src/CoreImp/AST.purs) rather than performance considerations.
+The design concept is to provide a simpler [AST](./src/CoreImp/AST.purs) rather than performance considerations.

 Transpile target languages: